-2.4.
-Develop a pathway for increased participation in OHFA's multifamily funding programs.
+2.3 Engage with interested parties to increase developer participation in OHFA's multifamily funding programs.

-OHFA will strive to eliminate barriers to accessing resources for developers of affordable rental housing to help individuals or businesses that have historically been left out of the process due to size, lack of experience, race, or gender.
+OHFA will strive to eliminate barriers to accessing resources for the development of affordable rental housing to help businesses that have historically been left out of the process due to size, race, or gender.

-2.5.
-Administer funding programs in a manner that affirmatively furthers fair housing and promotes diverse and inclusive communities.
+2.4 Administer funding programs in a manner that affirmatively furthers fair housing and promotes diverse and inclusive communities.

-OHFA will remain committed to encouraging housing choice and racial equity through development and preservation in a mix of revitalizing neighborhoods, historically disinvested communities, and high opportunity areas.
+OHFA will remain committed to encouraging housing choice and racial equity through development and preservation in a mix of revitalizing neighborhoods, historically disinvested communities, and high-opportunity areas.

-2.6.
-Incentivize and require the inclusion of units available to extremely low-income households.
+2.5 Incentivize and require the inclusion of rental units that are affordable, available, and accessible to extremely low-income (ELI) renters or those with incomes at or below 30% of area median income.

-Through competitive funding programs, OHFA will encourage the development of housing specifically for extremely low-income (ELI) renters - those with incomes at or below the federal poverty level or 30% of area median income (AMI).
-OHFA will also continue to lead and support the administration of the Ohio 811 Program, which allows ELI renters with a disability to live in an integrated setting through rental subsidies and access to supportive services.
+Through funding programs, OHFA will encourage the development of housing for ELI renters (i.e., those with incomes at or below the federal poverty level or 30% of area median income).